Martin Op 't Land

 Martinus (Martin) Op 't Land (born 1959) is a Dutch organizational theorist, consultant and Professor of Enterprise Engineering at the University of Antwerp and at Antwerp Management School, known for his contributions in the field of Enterprise Architecture.

 Education

 Op 't Land received his Propedeuse in Chemistry in 1979 at the Leiden University, and also his MSc in Mathematics in 1984.
 Later in 2008 he received his PhD from the Delft University of Technology with a thesis titled "Applying architecture and ontology to the splitting and allying of enterprises" under supervision of Jan Dietz.

 Career

 Op 't Land started his career as consultant in 1985 at Volmac (acquired by Capgemini in 1992), where he became Principal Consultant and Certified Global Architect.
-Over the years he has consulted organizations in the field of architecture such as Rijkswaterstaat, NATO Consultation, Command and Control Agency, Radboud University Nijmegen, Air France KLM, HU University of Applied Sciences Utrecht, ICTU (Dutch E-government), and the European Patent Office.

 In 2011 he was appointed as Professor of Enterprise Engineering at the Antwerp Management School.

 His research interest is in the field of "coherently (re)shaping organisation and information of extended enterprises in splits, mergers and alliances".